trans-travel/trans-travel/us/ca.md

 community, but also impacting allies, such as the [murder of a 66-year-old mother of nine because the shooter disliked her pride flag](https://www.npr.org/2023/08/20/1194932544/lauri-carleton-california-store-owner-killed-pride-flag-lgbtq) that she was flying at her shop in support of the LGBT community.
+Thus, like in most of the USA, care should be taken when displaying visible symbols of the LGBT community.

 ## Resources